Continuing Education Credits are available with attendance of our DLAR workshops

 Contact Glenn Florence DLAR Research Analyst for further information and reservations for Use of Rodent Anesthesia Machines Workshop.
 Using Rodent Anesthesia Machines presentation (PDF, 18 pgs).
 Waste Anesthesia Gas handout

 - Commonly Used Strains of Rats (pdf, 8pgs)

 - Biology and Husbandry of Hamsters (pdf, 30pgs)

 Additional Training Available

 A wide variety of training opportunities are available through the Division of Laboratory Animal Resources including Aseptic Surgery guidelines, restraint and blood collection, oral gavage and injection techniques.
 Our staff has experience in the care and handling of most common laboratory animal species and is only too happy to assist you and your staff.
-Inquires for group or individual sessions can be scheduled by contacting our DLAR training Coordinatoror veterinary staff.
-Technical assistance may be obtained from our research analysts by contacting our Experimental Surgery coordinator.
+Inquires for group or individual sessions can be scheduled by contacting our DLAR Training Group or veterinary staff.
+Technical assistance may be obtained from our research analyst, Glenn Florence.

 The University of Kentucky Environmental Health and Safety provides numerous on-line training modules in Biosafety and other areas that may be of benefit to our researchers and their staff.
 Please take a few minutes to review the list to see if the modules are applicable to your work.
-They can be found at the link provided here.
-Training from Environmental Heath and Safety.
+Environmental Health and Safety can be accessed by clicking on this link.
 The Institutional Biosafety Committee information may be found at this web site IBC.
 A link to The Institutional Animal Care and Use Committee information is listed at the lower left hand corner of this page.
-Should you need additional information on biosafety, we have included a link to the Biosafety in Microbiological and Biomedical Laboratories (BMBL) 5th Edition published by the Centers for Disease Control for your convenience.
+Should you need additional information on biosafety, we have included a link to the most current version of the Biosafety in Microbiological and Biomedical Laboratories (BMBL) published by the Centers for Disease Control for your convenience.